SharhadBashar/Contextual-Categories/README.md

 For MAC M1 chip:
 If you get `ffmpeg` error, use `eval "$(/opt/homebrew/bin/brew shellenv)"` to fix

-For any questions, feel free to email or slack Sharhad Bashar or Henry Visotski<br>
+For any questions, feel free to email or slack Sharhad Bashar or Kyle Armington<br>